 Reassurance can come from many places, I have found.
-I celebrated my birthday last summer with a family picnic at a local National Trust property, Standen House, known for being Winston Churchill’s home and a brilliant example of an Arts & Crafts building.
+I celebrated my birthday last summer with a family picnic at a local National Trust property, Standen House, a brilliant example of an Arts & Crafts building.

 While my birthday cake digested, my husband gave me the best present: half-an-hour of not telling off our two young children for trying to pop the fuchsia buds in the borders, so I could wander through the house admiring the beautiful William Morris wallpaper, the splendour of the orangery, the perfectly-chosen handcrafted furniture.

 Whilst meandering through the rooms, I read an information board which said:

 “The Arts & Crafts movement in architectural terms wanted to encourage an informal but cultured lifestyle: an open floor plan; natural materials such as stone, brick, and wood; airy, light-filled rooms that encourage interaction with the outdoors; and the tasteful arrangement of a few well-designed, decorative, and useful objects.”

 This description perfectly encapsulates everything we want to do with Oakview, I couldn’t have written our ethos more accurately myself.

 We will be sticking to our core materials – wood, glass, stone, concrete and Mother Nature – to create an “informal but cultured lifestyle”.
 I daydream about sashaying about in our open-plan kitchen on a Sunday morning brewing coffee, whipping up pancakes for the kids and reading the Guardian – what could be more informal and cultured than that?
 I’ve even preemptively bought myself a green silk kimono in which to sashay.